Tiberriver256/Tiberriver256.GitHub.io/_posts/2016-02-20-NotifyIcon.md

 ---
 published: true
 layout: post
-title: "SAPGUI Scripting with PowerShell"
+title: "Adding a Notification Icon to PoshProgressBar"
-description: Just some brief notes on a technique for SAPGUI scripting from PowerShell.
+description: List of problems and solutions for adding a notification icon to the PoshProgressBar module
 modified: {}
 tags:
   - PowerShell